 Nope.
 Sorry Charlie.
 The Behemoth is certainly the Hippopotamus.
 This creature is nowhere near the description of a fantasy dragon.

-The DDCM website then goes full retard by jumping all over the apologetic spectrum.
+The DDCM website then jumps all over the apologetic spectrum.

 “Of the many influences that have shaped the United States into a distinctive nation and people, none may be said to be more fundamental and enduring than the Bible”.
 President Ronald Reagan, 40th President of The United States